Madrid: Bohemian culture

 The city has venues for performing alternative art and expressive art.
 They are mostly located in the centre of the city, including in Ópera, Antón Martín, Chueca and Malasaña.
-There are also several festivals in Madrid, including the Festival of Alternative Art, the Festival of the Alternative Scene.
+There are also several festivals in Madrid, including the Festival of Alternative Art, and the Festival of the Alternative Scene.

 The neighbourhood of Malasaña, as well as Antón Martín and Lavapiés, hosts several bohemian cafés/galleries.
 These cafés are typified with period or retro furniture or furniture found on the street, a colourful, nontraditional atmosphere inside, and usually art displayed each month by a new artist, often for sale.
 Cafés include the retro café Lolina and bohemian cafés La Ida, La Paca and Café de la Luz in Malasaña, La Piola in Huertas and Café Olmo and Aguardiente in Lavapiés.

 In the neighbourhood of Lavapiés, there are also "hidden houses", which are illegal bars or abandoned spaces where concerts, poetry readings and the famous Spanish botellón (a street party or gathering that is now illegal but rarely stopped).